Explicit View-labels Matter: A Multifacet Complementarity Study of Multi-view Clustering: Main Work

 For the cluster-level contrast, a cluster MLP, i.e., $F(\{\bm{z}^v\}^V_{v=1}; \bm{W}_Q)$, is stacked on the embedding representation $\{\bm{z}^v\}^V_{v=1}$, whose last layer is set to the Softmax operation to output the probability, e.g., $q_{ij}^v$ denotes the probability that the $i$-th sample belongs to the $j$-th cluster in the $v$-th view.
 Thus we can obtain the cluster assignments of samples for all views $\{\bm{Q}^v\in \mathbb{R}^{m\times K}\}_{v=1}^V$.
 Similar to the instance-level contrast, the cluster-level contrast can be formulated as

 Thus we have the following accumulated multi-view cluster-level contrastive loss

 where $u_t^v = \frac{1}{m}\sum_{s=1}^mu_{st}^v$.
-The first part of Eq.(9) aims to learn the clustering consistency for all views, while its second part is a regularization term [40] used to avoid all samples being assigned into a single cluster.
+The first part of Eq.(8) aims to learn the clustering consistency for all views, while its second part is a regularization term [40] used to avoid all samples being assigned into a single cluster.
 For more details, we refer the reader to \cite{xu2022multi}.

-{\bf View-label Prediction for More Views}.
-As for the view-label facet, when facing three or more views, we just need to replace the binary cross entropy loss with its multi-class version as follows:
+\textbf{The view-label facet with more views ($\geq 3$)}.
+As for this facet, when facing more views, we just need to replace the binary cross entropy loss with its multi-class version as follows:

-where $y_t$ indicates which view the data $\bm{z}_t^v$ comes from.
+where $\varsigma_t$ indicates which view the data $\bm{z}_t^v$ comes from.